 Owning a coffee shop has a certain romance to it—surrounded by the delectable aroma of freshly ground coffee beans, serving regular customers who find comfort and social interaction while hanging out in your shop, and building a business that brings in a satisfying income.

-Let’s Compare 9 of the Best Coffee Shop Franchises
+Let’s Compare 9 of the Best Coffee Shop Franchises in USA

 It may surprise you to know that Starbucks Coffee isn’t a franchise.
 Each location of the chain is corporate-owned, and the Seattle-based company doesn’t award franchises.
 They grant licenses to allow investors to, essentially, rent the Starbucks brand to run each store for them.